Due to the Sorting Algorithm of Evil

 - In the Playstation version of Persona, experience is awarded based on the game's arbitrary and seemingly random perception of the character's usefulness in that battle.
 In other words, the strong get more experience and become stronger, while the weak get less experience and continue to lag behind.

 - This VERY easily happens in the Playstation2 game Dark Cloud for numerous reasons.
 One is the fact that it uses a "No battle no experience" rule and the fact that the number of weapons available to some characters clearly indicates that the developers favour Toan and Ruby.
 Ungaga and Osmond are also obviously middle-tier characters in those games.
 They can actually be pretty good if a player invests time into building up to their ultimate weapons and uses their playstyles effectively.
 Xiao and poor Goro wind up the weakest characters because they can only attack once and they are so vulnerable to retaliation or attack when trying to line it up it's just not worth using them as a primary attacker.

-- In the RPG Baldur's Gate 2, one random party conversation involves your sister Imoen taunting lawful evil mage Edwin about the fact that "-everyone else is finding destinies and prophesies and generally surpassing you in every way."
+- One random party conversation involves your sister Imoen taunting lawful evil mage Edwin about the fact that "-everyone else is finding destinies and prophesies and generally surpassing you in every way."
 This eventually leads to a subversion—Edwin is by far the most powerful playable mage, with the possible exception of the protagonist himself.

 - Interestingly, the trope applies much more directly to Imoen herself, because she gets captured very early on.
 If the player does not rush immediately to her aid, the rest of the party will have surpassed her by the time she rejoins.